 - IFSA Unpacked is a collection of students’ study abroad stories and resources for prospective study abroad students

 - GSP's Professional Development Grants are available but capped at a certain amount per year.
-Freshmen are eligible for $200, sophomores for $250, juniors for $300, and seniors for $350.
-GSP students can use the grant to cover items that will help them gain professional skills, like studying abroad.
+Juniors and seniors are eligible for $300 each academic year.
+GSP students can use grant funds to offset the costs of experiences that will help them gain professional skills, like studying abroad.